joeblau/teslaapi.io/README.md

 ### What is teslaapi.io?

-This is a community of develoeprs who are reverse engineering Tesla's API.
+This is a community of developers who are reverse engineering Tesla's API.

 ### What are the client\_id and client\_secret values?

 Authentication to the Tesla API is done through OAath.
-These values were retreived froms somebody's OAuth sesson and are now being used for API access.
+These values were retrieved from somebody's OAuth session and are now being used for API access.

-### Is this API offiical?
+### Is this API official?

-Absolutley not.
-These endpoints are a result of reverse engineering Tesla's mobile appliations and vehcile software.
+Absolutely not.
+These endpoints are a result of reverse engineering Tesla's mobile applications and vehicle software.